Durgasravanipenumaka/LINUX/FileMangement.md

 }
 ```

-## 38..
-Develop a C program to read data from a text file named "input.txt" and write it to another file named "output.txt" in reverse order?
+## 38.Develop a C program to read data from a text file named "input.txt" and write it to another file named "output.txt" in reverse order?
 ```c
 #include<stdio.h>
 #include<stdlib.h>